 You can learn more about how to make the perfect Instant Pot Steel Cut Oats every time here.

-Are Steel Cut Oats Better?
+Are Steel Cut Oats Better Than Rolled Oats?

 Now, why steel cut oats and not regular oats.
 Most of us are used to rolled oats.
 I am sure you have fond and/or vivid memories of Quaker oatmeal.
 If you compare the macro/nutritional value of rolled oats vs steel cut oats, you will find they are very comparable.
 Calories, fat, etc. are pretty much the same.